 There is ongoing discussion in the morphometrics community about the impact of Procrustes superimposition on modularity and integration results (Cardini, 2019, 2023; Zelditch & Swiderski, 2023).
 Studies tackling this problem relied heavily on simulations.
 Here, we analysed an empirical example by running CR analyses twice: first with one global superimposition, and second after applying a module-by-module superimposition.
 Reassuringly, the results are generally in agreement using both approaches, with all partitions showing significant modularity, and no significant differences between partitions.
 Furthermore, partitions with the highest modular signal are similar between both approaches, with one major difference in the "Half-Half" partition (Fig. 5) which has the lowest modular signal when using the global superimposition, but the second highest when using module by module superimposition.
 This phenomenon is most probably explained by the loss of size relationships between halves in the module-by-module approach.
-Indeed, since one mandible is shorter than the other, but both halves of the head capsule are of similar size, when splitting the halves, the scaling step of Procrustes superimposition will therefore mostly be affected by the degree of asymmetry in the mandibles, causing strong decorrelation, and increasing modularity.
+Indeed, since one mandible is shorter than the other, but both halves of the head capsule are of similar size, when splitting the halves, the scaling step of Procrustes superimposition will therefore mostly be affected by the degree of asymmetry in the mandibles, causing decorrelation, and increasing modularity.
 This phenomenon had been anticipated (Cardini, 2019), and the loss of spatial and size relationships between modules explains that ZCR values are almost always higher with the module-by-module superimposition.
 Regarding the integration results, although the degree of integration computed for the different partitions is correlated between the global and module by module approaches (Supp.
 Fig. 2), the agreement does not appear as good as for modularity.
-Indeed, while integration is always significant using the global superimposition(Zelditch & Swiderski, 2023), only around half of the cases are significant when using module by module superimposition.
+Indeed, while integration is always significant using the global superimposition (corroborating results from (Zelditch & Swiderski, 2023)), only around half of the cases are significant when using module by module superimposition.
 Once again, this is certainly due to the fact that module by module superimposition necessarily removes spatial and size covariance between modules.
 However, it remains unknown how much of true biological covariance may also be lost in that process.
 We would argue that using module by module superimposition before integration analyses can therefore be taken as a conservative approach, lending strong confidence in the cases in which integration remains significant, although it may at the same time entail some false negative results.

 Relationship between bite force performance and asymmetry.